Loading Events

 « All Events

-Writing Project Summer Invitational 2025 – Apply by April 8
+Writing Project Summer Invitational Institute 2026 – Apply by March 23

 Become a member of our Writing Project Community!

 Refine, elevate, and celebrate how you teach writing.
 Join other educators in the greater Los Angeles area who put students center stage.
 The UCLA Writing Project invites you to apply for our Summer Invitational Institute where you’ll be immersed in the teaching of writing.
 You will demonstrate your own prized practices, learn from a wonderful group of colleagues, and develop your own writing craft.
 Issues of social justice will be both the backdrop and foreground of our endeavors.
-We’ll point to the intersection of race and language.
 We’ll cultivate a space for educational dialogue centered on anti-racism and anti-racist teaching of writing.
-We’ll take advantage of curated resources, spend the summer with kindred spirits who choose joy over cynicism.
+We will explore what is at the heart of writing instruction in the age of generative AI.
+We’ll take advantage of curated resources and spend the summer with kindred spirits who choose joy over cynicism.
 English, social studies, mathematics, world language teachers, and all teachers of multi-lingual learners—this Project is for all of us!

 “The Writing Project Invitational gave me a joyful purpose, moments to learn, and many lessons that I can take back to my classroom.”